baligabhavatha/Lane-Detection/README.md

 Modify it to your desired duration (in seconds), for example: duration_sec = 60

 ⏱️ Note: Longer durations may increase processing time and memory usage significantly.
----

-**a.** Want help turning `duration_sec` into a Streamlit slider or input field for dynamic control?
-**b.** Should we add command-line argument support to control duration when running as a script?
----

 12. **Troubleshooting**